ldomb/ansible-role-sat6register/README.md

 # Register a host with Red Hat Satellite 6
 # Ansible Role: sat6register

-NOT READY FOR USE YET

 ## Role sat6register

-This roles allows the registration of hosts of any kind running Red Hat Enterprise Linux to a Red Hat Satellite 6 server.
+This roles allows the registration of hosts of any kind running Red Hat Enterprise Linux 5,6,7 to a Red Hat Satellite 6 server.
 The role gives you the option to register your host with or without puppet as a configuration management tool.
-If you chose puppet as a configuration management tool you can also add a host group which will apply your puppet classes within that hostgroup during the puppet runs.
+It also gives you the option of updateing the host to the latest patch level during registration.
+If you chose puppet as a configuration management tool you can also add a host group which will apply your puppet classes within that hostgroup during the puppet run.

 ## Requirements

 >= ansible 2.1

-You need to have a working satellite 6 server in place with an activation key allowing you to connect to satellite6.
-You need the following repos enabled:
+You need to have a working Red Hat Satellite 6 server in place with an activation key allowing you to register with Satellite 6.
+To be sucessfull you need to add the following yum repos to the activationkey:

 rhel-7-server-rpms
 rhel-7-server-satellite-tools-6.2-rpms